peytoncordero/DRI25/text-analysis.md

 ## How do we get rid of apostrophes?

-Googling for the answers to your coding questions is an essential part of being a coder. let's try out how to google a problem and use the solution: how to get rid of are there apostrophes?
+Googling for the answers to your coding questions is an essential part of being a coder.
+Let's try out how to google a problem and use the solution: how to get rid of are there apostrophes?

 Try googling:
 [Word Cloud python library displays an apostrophes](https://www.google.com/search?q=Word+Cloud+python+library+displays+an+apostrophe)